Constrained Restless Bandits for Dynamic Scheduling in Cyber-Physical Systems: Introduction

 \subsection{Related work}

 The literature on restless bandits is vast and includes different variations on bandits and their applications.
-We mention a few of them that are relevant to our work. }
+We mention a few that are relevant to our work.

-{ The resltess multi-armed bandit problem was first proposed in \cite{Whittle88}.
+The restless multi-armed bandit problem was first proposed in \cite{Whittle88}.
 It was inspired from the work on rested bandits \cite{Gittins79}.
-In \cite{Gittins79}, index policies were introduced for rested multi-armed bandits, where states of arms do not change when they are not played.
+In \cite{Gittins79}, index policies were introduced for rested multi-armed bandits, where states of arms are frozen when they are not played.
 This index policy is now known as Gittins index policy.
-Later, \cite{Whittle88} studied restless bandits and introduced an index policy which is now referred to as Whittle's index policy.
+Later, \cite{Whittle88} studied restless bandits and introduced a heuristic index policy which is now referred to as Whittle's index policy.
 The popularity of Whittle's index policy is due to its asymptotic optimality in some examples and its near optimal performance in some others (see \cite{Whittle88, Weber90, Ouyang12}).
-The Whittle's index policy for other applications such as machine repair problems are given in \cite{Gittins11}.
+Whittle's index policy for other applications such as machine maintenance and repair problems are analysed in \cite{Gittins11,akbarzadeh2021maintenance}.
+Recently, \cite{Guo18} applied the RMAB framework to the problem of risk-sensitive scheduling in CPS.
+Here, an exponential cost function is defined instead of a linear function.
+This variant is termed as risk-sensitive RMAB, and the corresponding index policy as risk-sensitive index policy.

 In classical restless bandit literature, current states of all the arms are observable in every time slot \cite{Nino-Mora01, Nino-Mora07, Whittle88}.
 Later, this assumption was relaxed and restless bandit models with partially observable states were studied, where states are observable only for those arms that are played \cite{LiuZhao10,Ouyang12}.
 Recent work on restless bandits further generalized this model to the case where states of all arms are partially observable.
 This is referred to as the \textit{hidden restless bandit} \cite{Borkar17,Meshram18}.
 In \cite{Kaza19}, further generalization is considered where multiple state transitions are allowed in a single decision interval.
+More recently, \cite{akbarzadeh2021maintenance} considers the problem of multi-state RMAB and presents optimal threshold policy and indexability results under some structural assumptions.

-The Whittle index policy for RMABs was studied for job scheduling and dynamic routing on servers in \cite{Martin05, Glazebrook07}, where authors considered scenario of servers being available intermittently.
+Whittle's index policy for RMABs was studied for job scheduling and dynamic routing on servers in \cite{Martin05, Glazebrook07}, where authors considered scenario of servers being available intermittently.